 Filling Variations for Macarons

-- For pink macarons: raspberry, strawberry are good matches, or for contrast add a little vanilla flavoring to the buttercream.
+- For pink macarons: raspberry, strawberry are good matches, or for contrast add a little vanilla flavouring to the buttercream.

 - Purple, blueberry flavor is perfect.

-- Cream colored vanilla extract for an extra creamy taste.
+- Cream coloured vanilla extract for an extra creamy taste.